Giving Feedback

 Let’s look at an example.

 Susan leads a team of engineers.
 One of her reports, Ann, has been slipping.
 She’s arriving late, her work has more bugs than usual, and teammates are growing frustrated.
-But instead of being direct, Susan tries to coax out the truth gently.
+Instead of being direct, Susan tries to coax out the truth gently.

 “Are you okay?"